mwarf/YQL-05-08-2025/src/content/blog/tourism-southern-alberta.md

 featured: true
 tags: ["Tourism", "Southern Alberta", "Lethbridge", "Aerial Photography", "Landscape", "Marketing"]
 ---

-# Wow Tourists with Views!
-Showing Off Southern Alberta From the Sky

 Let's be honest, Southern Alberta is gorgeous!
 We've got everything from epic Rocky Mountains and cool, weird Badlands to wide-open prairies and beautiful river valleys.
 But how do you *really* show people how amazing it is so they actually pack their bags and visit Lethbridge and our surrounding areas?